 Our domestic flight with Jet Airways was ready to leave on schedule.

-Three weeks later, we returned to Mumbai International for our return flight home.
+Three weeks later, we were back in Mumbai International for our return flight home.

 I wasn’t sure if we would have to pay a departure tax, as we did years earlier when leaving India from Delhi.
 As it turns out, there is (no longer) any departure tax when leaving from Mumbai.

 This left us with a few thousand ‘reserve’ rupees to spend quickly before boarding our flight.
 With these last rupees, we splashed out on … samosas and coffee! (what else? and very tasty it was).

 If you enjoyed Mumbai International Transfers, check out India West Kerala to Goa.
 You may also like: